srmoura/kcp/README.md

-kcp
+kcp mod for ARM
 ===

-A command-line tool for KaOS Community Packages
+A command-line tool for ArchARM-Community-Packages

-For more informations, see: https://github.com/KaOS-Community-Packages